2retooz270703/Liber-Primus-27x27-Map-3-Rune-Nodes-Totient-Decryption/README.md

 #### 🕸️ Urizen’s Labyrinth

-The newest and, in my view, strongest interpretation of Liber Primus pages 0–2, connecting the labyrinth, geometry, plaintext, and William Blake’s *The First Book of Urizen*.
+The strongest interpretation of Liber Primus pages 0–2, connecting the labyrinth, geometry, plaintext, and William Blake’s *The First Book of Urizen*.

 [My thoughts](./other-stuff/md/urizen.md)